Amazon Fulfillment Center starts hiring through satellite office at Foothills Mall

 Blount Partnership Director of Communications Jeff Muir spoke about how this addition to the community has already done some good in the area, helping push wages upward.

-Muir also said about the company to the area will help keep younger workers in the area, as well as attract out of state talent.
+Muir also said the company will help keep younger workers in the area, as well as attract out-of-state talent.

 “We’ve lost a lot of people between the ages of 20 and 45 and that’s the next generation of people,” he said.
 “What we’re trying to do is keep those kids and young people here by providing them with opportunities for employment to create a career, create a family.”